pingcap/tidb-operator/en/configure-storage-class.md

 # Persistent Storage Class Configuration in Kubernetes

-TiDB cluster components such as PD, TiKV, TiDB monitoring, TiDB Binlog and `tidb-backup` require the persistent storage of data.
+TiDB cluster components such as PD, TiKV, TiDB monitoring, TiDB Binlog, and `tidb-backup` require the persistent storage of data.
 To persist the data in Kubernetes, you need to use [PersistentVolume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 Kubernetes supports several types of [storage classes](https://kubernetes.io/docs/concepts/storage/volumes/), which are mainly divided into two parts:

 - Network storage

-    The network storage medium is not on the current node, but is mounted to the node through the network.
+    The network storage medium is not on the current node but is mounted to the node through the network.
 Generally, there are redundant replicas to guarantee high availability.
 When the node fails, the corresponding network storage can be re-mounted to another node for further use.

 - Local storage

-    The local storage medium is on the current node, and typically can provide lower latency than the network storage.
+    The local storage medium is on the current node and typically can provide lower latency than the network storage.
 Because there are no redundant replicas, once the node fails, data might be lost.
 If it is an IDC server, data can be restored to a certain extent.
 If it is a virtual machine using the local disk on the public cloud, data **cannot** be retrieved after the node fails.

 PVs are created automatically by the system administrator or volume provisioner.
 PVs and Pods are bound by [PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
 Users request for using a PV through a PVC instead of creating a PV directly.
 The corresponding volume provisioner creates a PV that meets the requirements of PVC and then binds the PV to the PVC.